live-clones/recalbox/TESTING.md

 - [ ] Check glide64mk2 is the default core for rpi3 and is working (more or less) flawlessly (#2082)
 - [ ] Check mupen64plus is still running on all boards (#2082)
 - [ ] No more black screen on piboy after its installation (#2133)
+  - [ ] Check it runs in the proper resolution

 ## [8.0]
 - [ ] Check letters order in recalbox.conf for odroidgo2, odroidxu4 and rpi4 (#1795)